HakubaCode/Google-Homepage/README.md

 ## Getting Started 🚀

 1. Clone this repository.
-2. Open the `index.html` file in your browser or code editor.
+2. Open the `index.html` file in your browser.
 3. Explore the code in your favorite text editor to see how it's built.

 ## Contributing 🤝